oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 options specified in the request body and query options specified in the request URL are processed together.

-The request body MUST use `Content-Type: text/plain` or `Content-Type: application/x-www-form-urlencoded`.
+The request body MUST use `Content-Type: text/plain` or `Content-Type: application/x-www-form-urlencoded` or `Content-Type: application/json`.

 For `Content-Type: text/plain`, the individual query options MUST be separated by `&` or newlines and MUST use the same percent-encoding as in URLs (especially: no spaces, tabs, or line breaks allowed)